-To quickly jump to desired directory or archive PeaZip offers a Side bar on the left side of the file browser (see Image 7 on page 11, left area), showing either Navigation shortcuts (system's paths, user-defined bookmarks, recently visited archives, most common operations) or a classic Treeview, bar mode can be set (or hidden) from Style menu clicking "..." button on the top right of the tool bar.
+To quickly jump to desired directory or archive PeaZip offers a Side bar on the left side of the file browser (see Image 7 on page 11, left area), it can be toggled with ALT+4 or can be set from Style menu clicking "..." button on the top right of the tool bar.
+Available modes are: Navigation showing shortcuts to system paths, user-defined bookmarks, recently visited archives, and most common app's functions, Treeview showing the classic directory tree, Compact to shows icon links to most commonly used filesystem paths, and Hidden.

-While browsing an archive file, the Navigation bar will show in-archive directory tree structure before navigation shortcuts (bookmarks, system, recent, operations), that can be used to navigate the archive.
-A context menu item allows to expand / collapse the structure in a single click in order to immediately explore archive structure.
+While browsing an archive file, the Navigation bar will show in-archive directory tree structure on the top of usual navigation shortcuts (bookmarks, system, recent, operations), that can be used to quickly navigate the archive.

+A context menu item allows to expand / collapse the structure in a single click in order to immediately explore the structure of the archive.